 Rota Vicentina is a network of walking trails in SW Portugal.

-So if you are big into walks and hiking you can literally walk this entire route by foot!
+So if you are big into walks and hiking, you can literally walk this entire route on foot!
 No better way to see it.

-Comprising the Historical Way, the Fishermen’s Trail, and several Circular Routes totals 450 km to walk, between the city of Santiago do Cacém and the Cape St. Vincent, the south-westernmost point in Europe.
+Comprising the Historical Way, the Fishermen’s Trail and several Circular Routes totals 450 km to walk between the city of Santiago do Cacém and Cape St. Vincent, the south-westernmost point in Europe.

-The Historical Way has been certified in 2016 by the European wide label “Leading Quality Trails – Best of Europe”, for its high walking quality.
+The Historical Way was certified in 2016 by the European-wide label “Leading Quality Trails – Best of Europe” for its high walking quality.

-They say it is good to stretch the legs after a big meal so you can head further south till Odeceixe and visit the beach.
+They say it is good to stretch your legs after a big meal so you can head further south to Odeceixe and visit the beach.

-You can also follow to Aljezur and climb the hill towards Arrifana, a great surf spot!
+You can also follow the signs to Aljezur and climb the hill towards Arrifana, a great surf spot!